Migracode-Barcelona/old-syllabus-contents/js-core-3/week-11/lesson.md

 ### Methods

 The main methods used to send requests on the web are `GET` and `POST`.
-However, later in the course when we look at building APIs using Node we will also look at other methods such as `PUT`, `PATCH` and `DELETE`.
+However, later in the course when we look at building APIs using Node we will also look at other methods such as `PUT` and `DELETE`.

 A `GET` method is a way of asking a server for a webpage, resource or a piece of data.
 For example, when we type a URL into a browser and submit it.
 The browser will send a `GET` request.